Security-Onion-Solutions/securityonion-docs/cyberchef.rst

 Example
 -------

 Suppose you are looking at an interesting HTTP transfer in :ref:`pcap` and want to carve the file.
-Click the CyberChef button and CyberChef will then show the hexdump in the Input box, apply the ``From Hexdump`` recipe, and show the HTTP transcript in the Output box.
+Click the :ref:`pcap` CyberChef button and CyberChef will launch in a new tab.
+It will then show the hexdump in the Input box, automatically apply the ``From Hexdump`` recipe, and show the HTTP transcript in the Output box.

 .. image:: images/cyberchef-session.png
   :target: _images/cyberchef-session.png